moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ### attr_encrypted

-This framework is used to store encrypted data at rest.
+This framework is used to store encrypted data at rest in the database.
 It is not required to change `attr_encrypted` usage by Routable Tokens.
-However, there would be a big benefit of moving away from using `attr_encrypted` framework in favour of using a single `TokensAuthenticatable` as a single framework to offer encryption of data at rest, with an ability to manage many keys.
+However, there would be a big benefit of moving away from using `attr_encrypted` framework in favor of using a single `TokensAuthenticatable` as a single framework to offer encryption of data at rest, with an ability to manage many keys.

 ## Proposal

 There are two changes proposed in this document:

 - Routable Tokens: directly required by Cells 1.0.
-- Support for many encryption keys: directly required by Org Mover to be able to re-encrypt data stored at rest.
+- Support for many encryption keys: directly required by [Org Mover](https://gitlab.com/groups/gitlab-org/-/epics/12857) to be able to re-encrypt data stored at rest.

 ### Routable Tokens